 How veneers are made

-Making porcelain veneers starts with a model (Figure 1) which has a removable refractory die (Figure 2), on top fo which the ceramist layers different porcelains using a pointy brush.
-Different layers are built progressively and then baked in an oven at over 900 degrees celsius (Figure 3, 4, 5).
+Making porcelain veneers starts with a model model (Figure 1) which has a removable refractory die (Figure 2), on top of which the ceramist layers different porcelains using a pointy brush.
+Several layers are built progressively and then baked in an oven at over 900 degrees celsius (Figure 3, 4, 5).

 ![]() FIGURE 1 | ![]() FIGURE 2 | ![]() FIGURE 3 | ![]() FIGURE 4 | ![]() FIGURE 5 | ![]() FIGURE 6 |